kttailor/weather_ui_flutter/README.md

 # How to hire me

 You can hire me as a Flutter Developer or iOS Developer for your project.
-In case you have a work, you can hire me using [Upwork](https://www.upwork.com/fl/krunalt5) platform or we can open a direct contract via [Email](mailto:krunalelance@gmail.com).
+In case you have a work, you can hire me using [Upwork](https://www.upwork.com/fl/krunalt5) platform or we can open a direct contact via [Email](mailto:krunalelance@gmail.com).

 # Follow Me: